Notice of Annual General Meeting

-“RESOLVED THAT the following non-executive directors be re-elected as members of the Group Audit Committee:
+“RESOLVED THAT the following non-executive directors be re-elected, Ms Mariam Cassim’s re-election is subject to the passing of ordinary resolution 1.2, as members of the Group Audit Committee:

-(Brief curricula vitae for these directors are set out here in this Notice of AGM.)”
+(Brief curriculum vitae for these directors are set out here in this Notice of AGM.)”

-“RESOLVED THAT, the company’s remuneration policy as set out in the Remuneration Report, be and is hereby approved.
+“RESOLVED THAT, the company’s remuneration policy as set out in section A of the Remuneration Report, be and is hereby approved.

-In terms of Chapter 2 of The King Code of Governance Principles 2009 (“King III”) dealing with boards and directors, companies are required to table their remuneration policy every year to shareholders for a non-binding advisory vote at the AGM.
+In terms of The King Code of Governance Principles 2016 (“King IV”) dealing with boards and directors, companies are required to table their remuneration policy every year to shareholders for a non-binding advisory vote at the AGM.
 This vote enables shareholders to express their views on the remuneration policies adopted and on their implementation.

-The company’s Remuneration Report is contained here in this Notice of AGM.
+Section A of the company’s remuneration report is contained here in this Notice of AGM.

 “RESOLVED THAT, the directors be and are hereby authorised, until this authority lapses at the next AGM of the company, unless it is then renewed at the next AGM of the company, provided that it shall not extend beyond 15 months, to allot and issue ordinary shares for cash on the following bases:

-The reason for requesting the approval of ordinary resolution number 5 is to enable Super Group to issue shares when an acquisition is concluded.
-Super Group confirms that shares will only be issued if the issue is value accretive to shareholders.
+The reason for requesting the approval of ordinary resolution number 7 is to enable Super Group to issue shares when an acquisition is concluded.
+Super Group specifically seeks this authority for circumstances where a vendor prescribed process does not allow sufficient time for Super Group to obtain the necessary approvals from its shareholders to raise equity for funding part of an acquisition.
+Super Group confirms that shares will only be issued if the relevant acquisition meets the Group’s investment criteria.

-In terms of the Listings Requirements a 75% (seventy-five percent) majority of the votes cast by shareholders present or represented by proxy at the AGM must be cast in favour of ordinary resolution number 5 for it to be approved.
+In terms of the JSE Listings Requirements a 75% (seventy-five percent) majority of the votes cast by shareholders present or represented by proxy at the AGM must be cast in favour of ordinary resolution number 7 for it to be approved.